 Within this workshop we guide you shortly through the funding programs of the German research association and other research funding organizations of relevance.
 Aim of the seminar is to shed light on the detailed structure, important points to make your proposal competitive as well as all formal aspects of the DFG-proposal (Basic Module & Module Temporary Positions for Principal Investigators).
 Continue reading “Funding Opportunities for Early Career Scientists with focus on DFG Research Grants (June 7, 2018)”

 Time-management is not something just theoretical: understanding the principles it is essential but the application to day by day life is what really matters.
 Therefore, this course is divided in two workshops separated by roughly a month.
 During the time in between you have the opportunity to try the techniques and principles you learned in the first workshop.
 In same cases it is just about observing your processes and behaviors with a new understanding.
-During the second workshop we will build upon your observations and experiences: Continue reading “Time and Self-Management (May 28 & June 26, 2018)”
+During the second workshop we will build upon your observations and experiences: Continue reading “Time and Self-Management – follow up (postponed to Fall 2018)”

 More than ever, sophisticated presentation skills are vital to one’s professional career in academia.